richardjkendall/tf-modules/modules/simple-cf-stats/README.md

 ======

-Deploys a simple service based on webalizer to produce stats for AWS Cloudfront distributions
+Deploys a simple service based on webalizer to produce stats for AWS Cloudfront distributions.
+The stats are rebuilt every 6 hours.

 Depends on
 ------